JuliaImageRecon/ImageGeoms.jl/README.md

 This repo exports the type `ImageGeom` and corresponding constructor methods.

-For an explanation see the
+For an explanation see the documentation using the blue "docs" links above.

 ### Getting started